Writing My Own Programming Language

 - What went wrong, in just a few words.

-- Where the error occurred, with visual markers too.
+- Where the problem occurred, with visual markers too.

 - Why it's a problem, including context for what was expected.

-- How we could fix it, with a direct code suggestion.
+- How we could fix it, with a direct fix suggested.

 That's everything we need to solve the issue.